Media Kit

 And improve he did – adding everything from a sophisticated enterprise resource planning system, to a 3-D cubing software that selects appropriately sized boxes for every package, to an A-frame automated dispensing system that can process up to 1,600 orders/hour, a pick-to-light system, hundreds of yards of automated conveyor and more.
 The changes have allowed the company to process 12,000 orders in an eight-hour day with 30 percent fewer people at an accuracy rate of 99.98 percent.

-“We spent the first decade figuring everything out as we went along,” said Leon, who has seen the industry grow from a few dozen ink and toner SKUs to more than 10,000.
+“We spent the first decade figuring everything out as we went along,” he said, who has seen the industry grow from a few dozen ink and toner SKUs to more than 10,000.
 “You wouldn’t think someone was hand-processing orders 10 years ago.”

-“Waiting four to five days for office supplies is ridiculous nowadays,” Leon said.
+“Waiting four to five days for office supplies is ridiculous nowadays,” he said.
 He plans to open a third fulfillment center within the next year.

 LD Products' Environmentally Friendly Approach